majutsuuu/majutsuuu/README.md

 # Hi there 👋

-Wanna be game developer meanwhile doing the best i can
+Wanna be Game Developer meanwhile working to be a Full Stack Developer

 ### Socials:
 <p align="left" >